Halifax bus station

 Halifax bus station serves the town of Halifax, West Yorkshire, England.
 The bus station is owned and managed by West Yorkshire Metro.
-The bus station was opened in 1989 and is made of up 4 large islands (A, B, C and D) with 20 stands in total.
-The bus station is situated in the Halifax Town Centre and could be accessed from Northgate and Wade Street.
-Several services, such as the majority of services to Illingworth and Mixenden do not serve the bus station and use stops in the town centre.
+Formerly consisting of several island platforms, after a period of part-closure and relocation to some temporary stands, the bus station was reopened on 1 October 2023 consisting of 19 reversal bays, a layover and 4 accessible entrances.
+The bus station is situated in the Halifax Town Centre and could be accessed from Northgate, Winding Road and Wade Street.